-All Head Coaches must complete a Declaration of Playing Season Form prior to the beginning of their season, traditional or non-traditional and submit to the Assistant Director of Athletics for Compliance.
+All Head Coaches must complete a Declaration of Playing Season Form prior to the beginning of their season, traditional or non-traditional and submit to the Director of Compliance.
 This information must also be placed into Front Rush.

-- The Head Coach must list the first practice date and first competition date for both the spring and fall terms on this form. - It is the Head Coach's responsibility to notify the ADA for Compliance of any changes to the first date of competition. - This is required so all necessary eligibility forms can be completed in a timely manner.
+- The Head Coach must list the first practice date and first competition date for both the spring and fall terms on this form. - It is the Head Coach's responsibility to notify the Director of Compliance of any changes to the first date of competition. - This is required so all necessary eligibility forms can be completed in a timely manner.